 The Housing Subsidy system ended when the HRA self-financing system became operational on 1 April 2012.
 However £88k was payable in 2012/13 in final settlement of the outstanding 2011/12 subsidy claim.
 The housing subsidy was calculated using a model HRA, which was based on preset figures determined by the Government and the number of dwellings owned by the Council.
-The HRA paid the amounts to the Government as set out below:

-Allowance for Management

-Allowance for Maintenance

-Allowance for Major Repairs

-Charges for Capital

-Guideline Rent Income

-Adjustment for Final Audited Claim

-Housing Subsidy Payable to the Government
+Adjustment for Final Audited Claim Housing Subsidy Payable to the Government